altexdim/sourcemod-plugin-gungame/README.txt

         it now.
 Oh, I think that all kinds of grenades should be excluded from the process.
 There are a lot of gg maps where authors put some extra nades and this will remove it.

-    * Rewrite weapon to index from keyvalue to trie array.
+    * [IN-PROGRESS] Rewrite weapon to index from keyvalue to trie array.

     ----====----==== Normal priority list ----====----====